cgrotz/blog-examples/perf-container/README.md

     ...
 }
 ```

+With `STARTING` and `STOPPED` you can create analysis that track the container lifecycle.

 A `proxy_time` event that measures the time it takes the proxy container to receive a response from the server, that you can extract as a [log based metric](https://cloud.google.com/logging/docs/logs-based-metrics):
 ```
 {